-This teaching unit represents a completely revised, up-dated and expanded set of images from the previous GTP Pancreatitis unit.
-The images illustrate the physiology and pathophysiology of pancreatic function and the causes, diagnosis and management of acute and chronic pancreatitis.
-The outstanding photographs, micrographs, illustrations and movies explain important concepts in our understanding of how the pancreas functions and serve to add a scientific basis to the treatment of inflammatory and other conditions affecting this vital organ.
+This teaching unit represents a completely new set of images that illustrate the epidemiology, physiology, diagnosis and treatment of a rapidly emerging health concern: non-alcoholic fatty liver disease (NAFLD), including non-alcoholic steatohepatitis (NASH).
+The outstanding photographs, micrographs, illustrations and animations explain important concepts in our understanding of the metabolic factors that lead to fat deposition and liver dysfunction.
+These images provide a scientific basis for the treatment of NAFLD and the prevention of complications, including cirrhosis, portal hypertension and liver cancer.
 Images, including graphic representations of data from key studies, are accompanied by explanatory legends that contain recent literature citations, thereby providing a unique teaching and self-educational resource.
-The senior author, Fred Gorelick, MD, is Professor of Medicine and Cell Biology, Yale University School of Medicine, New Haven, CT.
+The senior author, Anna Mae Diehl, MD, is Professor of Medicine and Chief of the Division of Gastroenterology, Duke University School of Medicine, Durham, NC.

 Jerry Schoendorf, MAMS